 We tailor our bespoke solution to your goals and needs, allowing you to focus on your key drivers of success.
 This partnership helps reduce the resource strain of managing a volatile pension fund, while giving you

 - Access to a global resource of investment managers

 - The ability to move swiftly when making investment decisions

 - The time and resources to focus on greater strategic issues

-This document contains marketing material about our fiduciary management service.
-This document does not represent impartial advice on this service.
+This webpage contains marketing material about our fiduciary management service.
+This page does not represent impartial advice on this service.
 In certain cases, you are required to conduct a competitive tender process prior to appointing a fiduciary manager.
 Guidance on running a tender process is available from the Pensions Regulator.